razorpay/blade/rfcs/2021-01-05-typography-scaling.md

 # Drawbacks/Constraints
 Few things to consider here:
 - As we are moving towards adaptive-layout so we need to consider - should we also support responsive layout?
 For both cases, I don't see any challenges as the typography system remains the same.
 - How will this be managed on the tech-side?
-This might create more work as we'll have to maintain four scales,
+This might create more work as we'll have to maintain more scales,
   - Landing/Marketing page (mobile & desktop/tablets)
   - Product/Dashboard (mobile & desktop/tablets)
+  - Emails

 # Alternatives
 Few other things we considered: